This topic provides a general overview of the Service Portal to get you started quickly.

 The commands available for services can also depend on the service's state.
 For example, if a VM is powered off, you won't see the Stop VM command.

 For most widgets, the Updates Available icon appears when new data is available.
 Click to refresh the content of the widget or click in the top-right corner of the dashboard to refresh all widgets.

-- The My Resources widgets lists the resources, such as VMs and services, for which you're the primary owner.
+- The Applications widgets lists the resources, such as VMs and services, for which you're the primary owner.
 You may see additional VMs if you have permission to view all services for an organization.

 - The Reports widget provides quick access to up to four existing reports.